YoannaLa/crossfit-cafe/README.md

 <img src="ScreenShot3.jpg">

-* Last step, the application is advising on the amount of smoothies to be prepared for next week
+* Last step, the application is advising on the amount of smoothies to be prepared for next week - I made the shake to be capital letters and sepreat line to make it easier to read

 <img src="ScreenShot4.jpg">